kevingivens/site/content/blog/post8.md

 ```

 The idea is to use pycparser to translate this to the equivalent cython declarations
-in a pxd.
-The generated pxd file would look like this
+in a pxd file.
+The generated pxd file would look like this:

 ```cython
 # trie.pxd